Fleming 65 Cruises the Sea of Cortez - 05/27/2009

 It became almost routine for dolphins of several types to stop what they were doing and speed towards the boat to body-surf in our wake and cavort around the stem, some turning on their sides, as if to gage the height of the bow, before using powerful thrusts from their tail to launch themselves clear of the water higher than the foredeck handrail.

 For two weeks, we enjoyed perfect weather with warm days and cool nights anchored in a series of secluded bays surrounded by the stark beauty of the Baja coast.
 The sky remained a pastel blue streaked with ever-changing patterns of wispy clouds while the sea took on the shade of a kingfisher's wing.
 Every evening mountains as high as 4,000 ft were etched in sharp relief against the backdrop of a lingering sunset.

 We went ashore on Isla Carmen and wandered through the crumbling remains of what had once been a thriving salt producing operation and I was struck once again by how swiftly nature works to break down the detritus of mankind's failed operations which he so casually abandons when deemed no longer useful.

 BS Bahia San Avaristo, a panga (local boat) filled mostly with children of all ages, including a babe in arms, came by and asked if we had fresh water to spare which of course, having a water-maker, we were pleased to give them.
 Cruising these waters without a watermaker would be difficult as water sources are few and far between - as of course is fuel.

 Electronic Charts Are Wrong!

-a yacht capable of taking you in safety and comfort to wherever you may wish to
+Each participant, even on the same trip, has the opportunity to weave their own unique tapestry of lasting memories.
+This, surely, is the true benefit of having a yacht capable of taking you in safety and comfort to wherever you may wish to visit.

 Venture has not only made this possible for myself and others but has also provided